-- When a little green appears on an orange it will not affect the taste.
+- A little green appearing on the orange will not affect the taste.

 - William Wolfskill planted the first orange tree in Los Angeles in 1841.

-- The peelings on oranges can be used as a slug repellant for vegetables.
+- The peelings on oranges can also be used as a vegetable slug repellent.
 Just sprinkle over the tops.

 - There are typically ten segments inside of an orange.